-In Missouri, deficiency judgments are allowed following the nonjudicial foreclosure sale if the lender files a separate lawsuit.
-Deficiency judgments are also permitted in judicial foreclosures.
+In Missouri, deficiency judgments are allowed following a nonjudicial foreclosure sale if the lender files a separate lawsuit.
+(Mo.
+Rev. Stat. § 443.240).
+(Deficiency judgments are also permitted in judicial foreclosures.)

-In Missouri, the amount of the deficiency judgment will be the loan balance less the amount paid for the property at the foreclosure sale, even if the sale price is less than the fair market value of the property.
+The amount of the deficiency judgment will generally be the loan balance less the amount paid for the property at the foreclosure sale, even if the sale price is less than the property's fair market value.

-However, the sale will only be voided if the sale price was so inadequate as compared to the fair market value that it "shocks the conscience" of the court and is in itself evidence of fraud, a standard which was upheld by the Missouri Supreme Court in the case of First Bank v.
+If you think the foreclosure sale price was inadequate, you can bring an action to void the foreclosure sale.
+But the sale will only be voided if the sale price was so inadequate as compared to the fair market value that it "shocks the conscience" of the court and is in itself evidence of fraud, a standard which was upheld by the Missouri Supreme Court in the case of First Bank v.
 Fischer & Frichtel, Inc., 364 SW 3d 216 (Mo.
 2012).
-This is a tough burden for a homeowner to overcome.
+This standard is a tough burden for a homeowner to overcome.
 In fact, Missouri's standard for proving a foreclosure sale "shocks the conscience" is one of the strictest in the country.
 There is more than one instance of a court refusing to set aside a sale where the property sold for only 20-30% of the fair market value.

 Interestingly though, while the First Bank decision ultimately upheld the long-standing standard in Missouri regarding deficiency judgment amounts, it left the door open for potentially revisiting the issue of how to measure a deficiency in the state in the future and, with the right facts and circumstances, perhaps even to changing the standard in Missouri at some point down the line.

-A deed in lieu of foreclosure occurs when a lender agrees to accept a deed to the property instead of foreclosing in order to obtain title.
-With a deed in lieu of foreclosure, the deficiency amount is the difference between the fair market value of the property and the total debt.
-(Learn more about deeds in lieu of foreclosure.)
+A "deed in lieu of foreclosure" occurs when a lender agrees to accept a deed (title) to the property instead of foreclosing.
+With a deed in lieu of foreclosure, the deficiency amount is the difference between the total mortgage debt and the property's fair market value.